Will-JacKnight/qdrl-robotics/README.md

 - Default parameters are stored in `./config.json`
 - Shell command will override default parameters
 - Must specify running algo by setting the flag `--algo_type <op>`, `<op>` currently only supports mapelites or dcrl
-- Run mode is set to `adaptation` by default. during training, one has to

 ### Running the code
 Before executing any code, make sure one's under the project directory: